CS-A-11/project-assignment-ajax-farouqbukhari/README.md

 2. Designed the Schema.

 # Future Work
-1. Updating product average rating after a user gives a review.
-2. Deducting product quantity from the store when it is bought.
+1. Deducting product quantity from the store when it is bought.